-Research projects previously funded by Global Health Seed Grants are listed below.
+Research projects that have been funded by Global Health Seed Grants are listed below.
 For projects funded in the Education, Training, and Capacity Building category, visit this page.

 Development of Valid and Reliable Dietary and Physical Activity Assessments for a Birth Cohort Study in Kathmandu, Nepal (2018)

-Shristi Rawal, PhD, Department of Nutritional Sciences, Rutgers School of Health Professions
+Shristi Rawal, Department of Nutritional Sciences, School of Health Professions

 Collaborative Partners: Rutgers School of Public Health; Harvard T.H.
 Chan School of Public Health; Kathmandu University